Essential Parent is a unique platform for parents in that it follows expert advice from top, impartial, expert organisations including:

 and many more.

-Essential Parent’s baby video content is supported by the RCPCH.
+Essential Parent’s baby video content follows advice from the RCPCH.

 Established in 1928 the Royal College of Paediatrics and Child Health mission is to transform child health through knowledge, innovation and expertise.
 The College is also responsible for training and examining paediatricians in the UK.